franspaco/restaurant-backend/docs/README.md

 * PORT: the port to listen to (default: 80)
 * MONGO_HOST: host of the mongo database (default: localhost)
 * MONGO_PORT: port of the mongo database (default: 27017)

+# Set up:

+Open up the address of the server.
+It should respond "Hello world"

+Go to `http://<host>/init` and fill out the form.